UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 The HZB is used by an occlusion culling method[^hzbocclusion] and by screen-space techniques for ambient occlusion and reflections[^hzbuse].

-Time may be extreme in editor.
-It's usually a false alarm, due to an bug in Unreal, marked as fixed in UE 4.18[^hzbbug].
-Don't worry and check in an actual build.
+Warning: Time may be extreme in editor, but don't worry.
+It's usually a false alarm, due to an bug in Unreal.
+Just check the value in an actual build.
+The bug is hopefully fixed since UE 4.18[^hzbbug].
 {: .notice--warning}

 ### ParticleSimulation, ParticleInjection

 Responsible for:
 * Particle simulation on the GPU (only of __GPU Sprites__ particle type)